 Temple Bar is reputed to be Dublin's "bohemian quarter" - it certainly is full of entertainment, art and culinary action.
 It is generally regarded to be on the list of top attractions of Dublin and visited by everybody and their grandmother for the ceol agus craic.

 And arousing mixed feelings.
 Some people could happily spend the rest of their lives in Temple Bar, or at least until the ATM does no longer provide cash.
-Others have a look, maybe a quick pint and then call it a day.
+Others have a look, maybe a quick pint (if at all, prices are high) and then call it a day.

 Please do also share your honest thoughts about Dublin's Temple Bar on our feedback page.

-What you will find today are numerous restaurants, cafes and pubs, hostels and hotels, as well as small shops selling everything from fishing tackle to drug paraphernalia with stuffed leprechauns and tattoo parlors in-between.
+What you will find today are numerous restaurants, cafés and pubs, hostels and hotels, as well as small shops selling everything from fishing tackle to drug paraphernalia with stuffed leprechauns and tattoo parlours in-between.
 Also located in Temple Bar are the Irish Film Centre, the Project Arts Centre and DESIGNyard.
 All well worth a visit.
 Most visitors, however, come for the beer.

-This transforms Temple Bar during the cause of the day - mornings are dull, afternoons start slow, the evening has the area filling up with the dining crowd and tourists.
+This transforms Temple Bar during the course of the day - mornings are dull, afternoons start slow, the evening has the area filling up with the dining crowd and tourists.
 And the later it gets, especially on the weekends, the less desirable Temple Bar can become.
-Obnoxious drunks, unidentifiable pools of semi-liquid consistency, pickpockets and very aggressive behavior can be encountered.
+Obnoxious drunks, unidentifiable pools of semi-liquid consistency, pickpockets and very aggressive behaviour can be encountered.
+And cheap it ain't - Temple Bar tends to be overpriced, overhyped and overcrowded.

-My recommendation therefore is to enjoy Temple Bar before 11 pm, unless you are prepared for some detrimental encounters.
+My recommendation therefore is to have a look at Temple Bar before 11 pm, unless you are prepared for some detrimental encounters.
 And always remember: What may be one man's "lively evening" is another man's pandemonium!
+There are many more pubs in Dublin that are far less crowded and far cheaper as well.

 The Pros of Temple Bar: